Rare Endemic Birds at Lake Rotorua: Birdwatching in a Volcanic Landscape

 Grey warbler

 The other passerines represented the more recent arrivals in the country: Eurasian blackbird, Chaffinch, Redpoll and Song thrush.
 The last time I photographed a chaffinch, a blackbird and a song thrush in the same location was in Russia, which is part of these species’ native range.
+Seeing these familiar European birds in such an alien volcanic setting felt oddly dislocating.

 Here is the summary of the species I observed at the lake.
 This is, of course, just a fraction of the species found around Lake Rotorua.
 Here is a more comprehensive species list for the area.
+Seasonal movements, breeding cycles, and water levels can all influence which species are present at any given time, making repeat visits especially rewarding.

 After my initial visit, exploring the lakeshore became one of my favourite things to do in Rotorua.
 A good way to do it is via the Lakefront Walkway that takes you from Rotorua Lakefront Reserve to Moturara Point, where it joins the Moturara Walkway that runs past the Sulphur Point and to the Polynesian Spa in the Government Gardens.
+The entire route is easy to walk, well signposted, and offers constantly changing views across the lake and geothermal shoreline.

 More on New Zealand